CIS-566-Fall-2022/lab07-machine-learning/README.md

   - Follow the instrcutions for an Image Project (standard image model)
   - Train a model to recognize something from your webcam
   - Export your model, upload it!
+  - Work off off this base code: https://editor.p5js.org/kongsally/sketches/QlyiZmMNp
-  - Copy the p5.js code snippet from the export pop-up.
+  - Copy the base code into this web editor for [p5.js](https://editor.p5js.org/)
+  - Replace the trained model link in the base code with a link to your trained model.
-  - Using [p5.js](https://editor.p5js.org/), code some visual that reacts to data from your trained model
+  - Code some kind of visual that reacts to the output of your classifier!
+See https://p5js.org/reference/ for reference

 2. Create a program that uses gesture recognition

 ## Submission Instructions